bjoerngiesler/BBDroids/README.md

 *Work on BB-8 is on hold until D-O software is finished, at which point the improvements will be ported over.
 This is expected to happen still in April 2024.*

+*If you want to base your own build off of BBDroids, I would suggest to hold off until mid May 2024 or so, when work on D-O and BB-8 are (mostly) finished and some cleanup work has been done.*

 *Watch this space for official releases!*

 ## About